HazyResearch/meerkat/docs/source/guide/slicing.rst

     Passing an ``int`` that is less than ``0`` or greater than ``len(dp["label"])`` will raise an ``IndexError``.

-.. admonition:: Pandas Users: indexing cells
+.. admonition:: For Pandas Users: Indexing Cells

     In Pandas, it's possible to select a cell directly from a DataFrame with a single index like ``df.loc[2, "label"]``.
     This is **not** supported in Meerkat.
 Instead you should chain the indexing operators together.
 For example, ``dp["label"][2]``.
 In general, you should index the column first and then the row.
 Doing it in the reverse order could be wasteful, since the other cells in the row would be loaded for no reason.

-There are multiple ways to select a subset of rows from a DataPanel.
+There are a few different ways to select a subset of rows from a DataPanel.

 .. panels::
     :column: col-lg-12 p-2